garyfleming/continuous-entropy/continuous-entropy.md

 # **Problem**
 ## Knowing whether your software is releasable

 ^ Let's start with something that I'm hoping is very familiar.
 An easy starter.
+When Nigel took over, they weren't really releasing the software any more, just running it.
+That makes things hard.
 ^ If we want to know whether our software is starting to rot, the easiest thing we can do is release it.
 If we can release it frequently, we've got a really solid base.

 ---